MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faqs.md

 ### Are Chat and the associated Omnichannel for Customer Service capabilities available as part of my Dynamics 365 Customer Service license?

-No, Chat and related Omnichannel for Customer Service capabilities require a separate add-in.
+No, Chat and related capabilities in Omnichannel for Customer Service require a separate add-in.
 For more information about licenses and pricing, see the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).
 You can also purchase add-ins on the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/?LinkId=866544).
 More information: [Buy add-ons](/microsoft-365/commerce/buy-or-edit-an-add-on?view=o365-worldwide&preserve-view=true)

 ### How do I get started?